 As the fighting subsides in East Mosul, around 30 schools have reopened with help from Unicef, allowing over 16,000 children to resume their education.

 “Just a few weeks ago, these neighbourhoods were gripped by violence,” said Peter Hawkins, Unicef Representative in Iraq.
 “Today, girls and boys are heading back to class.
 After the nightmare of the past two years, this is a pivotal moment for the children of Mosul to reclaim their education and their hope for a better future.”

 How can I help children in Iraq?

-We have been active in Iraq since 1952, and are continuing to expand aid operations in country in response to this crisis.
-However if current trends continue, and further resources are not found, humanitarian needs will rapidly outpace the response.
+Unicef has been active in Iraq since 1952, and continue to expand our aid operations in country in response to this crisis.
+However, if current trends continue, and further resources are not found, humanitarian needs will rapidly outpace the response.